The Jakarta Post

 The Jakarta Post is a daily English-language newspaper in Indonesia.
-The paper is owned by PT Niskala Media Tenggara and based in the nation's capital, Jakarta.
+The paper is owned by PT Bina Media Tenggara and based in the nation's capital, Jakarta.

-The Jakarta Post started as a collaboration between four Indonesian media at the urging of Information Minister Ali Murtopo and politician Jusuf Wanandi.
+The Jakarta Post started as a collaboration between four Indonesian media groups at the urging of Information Minister Ali Murtopo and politician Jusuf Wanandi.
 After the first issue was printed on 25 April 1983, it spent several years with minimal advertisements and increasing circulation.
 After a change in chief editors in 1991, it began to take a more vocal pro-democracy point of view.
 The paper was one of the few Indonesian English-language dailies to survive the 1997 Asian financial crisis and currently has a circulation of about 40,000.

 The Jakarta Post also features an online edition and a weekend magazine supplement called J+.
 The newspaper is targeted at foreigners and educated Indonesians, although the middle-class Indonesian readership has increased.
-Noted for being a training ground for local and international reporters, The Jakarta Post has won several awards and been described as being "Indonesia's leading English-language daily".
-The Jakarta Post is a member of Asia News Network.
+Noted for being a training ground for local and international reporters, The Jakarta Post has won several awards and has been described as being "Indonesia's leading English-language daily".
+The Jakarta Post is a member of the Asia News Network.

 History

 Founding and development

-The Jakarta Post was the brainchild of Information Minister Ali Murtopo and politician Jusuf Wanandi.
-Murtopo and Wanandi were disappointed at the perceived bias against Indonesia in foreign news sources.
-At the time, there were two English-language dailies, The Indonesia Times and The Indonesian Observer.
-However, due to negative public perception regarding the existing papers, they decided to create a new one.
-In order to ensure credibility, the two agreed to convince a group of competing newspapers (the Golkar-backed Suara Karya, the Catholic-owned Kompas, the Protestant-owned Sinar Harapan, and the weekly Tempo) to back the nascent paper.
-It was hoped to become a quality English-language paper in Southeast Asia, similar to The Straits Times in Singapore, the Bangkok Post as well as the now-defunct The Nation in Thailand as well as The Star, the now-defunct The Malay Mail and New Straits Times in Malaysia.
+The Jakarta Post was the brainchild of Information Minister Ali Murtopo and politician Jusuf Wanandi, who were disappointed at the perceived bias against Indonesia in foreign news sources.
+At the time, there were two English-language dailies in the country, The Indonesia Times and The Indonesian Observer.
+However, as these existing papers were poorly perceived by the public, they decided to create a new one.
+To ensure credibility, the two convinced a group of competing newspapers (the Golkar-backed Suara Karya, the Catholic-owned Kompas, the Protestant-owned Sinar Harapan, and the weekly Tempo) to back the nascent paper.
+They hoped it would become a quality English-language paper in Southeast Asia, similar to The Straits Times in Singapore, the Bangkok Post as well as the now-defunct The Nation in Thailand as well as The Star, the now-defunct The Malay Mail, and New Straits Times in Malaysia.